Skip to main content

 • Iframe embeddingX-Frame-Options and CSP frame-ancestors to prevent clickjacking

-• Phishing domain attacks — how to lock your integration to the correct tenant slug and appId
+• Phishing domain attacks — how to lock your integration to the correct tenant using clientId

 • CSP for in-memory token protection — blocking the script-injection path that bypasses the in-memory storage defense